Hornetlabs/synchdb-docs/docs/en/user-guide/quick_start.md

 Examples:

-1. Create a MySQL connector called `mysqlconn` to replicate from source database `inventory` in MySQL to destination database `postgres` in PostgreSQL, using rule file `myrule.json`:
+1. Create a MySQL connector called `mysqlconn` to replicate from source database `inventory` in MySQL to destination database `postgres` in PostgreSQL:
 ```sql
 SELECT synchdb_add_conninfo(
     'mysqlconn',